BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 The coin flipping, die rolling, and card drawing methods all have three buttons at the bottom, which allow you to: erase one entry; use the randomizer to add one entry; or use the randomizer to add all of the entries.

-The usage of coin, die, and card entropy in **Gordian Seed Tool** matches that of [**LetheKit**](https://github.com/BlockchainCommons/lethekit), so you can check the results for one on the other if you want to be sure of a new seed that you've created.
+The usage of coin (binary) and die entropy in **Gordian Seed Tool** matches that of [**Ian Coleman's BIP-39 Mnemonic Code Converter](https://iancoleman.io/bip39/), so you can check the results there if you want to be sure of a new seed you've created.
+Our card draw technique is not identical to his.

 <div align="center">
   <table border=0>